asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

         python ./Code/1_clean_bills.py
         ```

-    2. **Replicating Prompt Creation, Querying and Decoding LLM Responses:**
+    2. **Replicating Prompt Creation, LLM Querying, and Response Decoding:**
         If you are only interested in generating prompts[^1], querying, and decoding the LLM responses, run the following commands.
 This will create the file `./Data/bills_llm.csv`:
         ```bash
         python ./Code/2.1_create_prompts.py